Gary15/Document/Use_RackHD_to_Install_CentOS.md

 ###3.Startup your Machine through PXE

 **Note:** In the process of the installation, You may probably meet the issue that you can not get the "centos.ks" from HTTP server. https://github.com/RackHD/RackHD/issues/68.
 Or maybe not.
-It decide your code version.
+That would be decided by your code version.

 And the log file should be in /tmp/* .
 If there don't have it, please check this PR https://github.com/RackHD/RackHD/pull/66/files to make sure you have these code in your server.